Goodwillie Calculus via Adjunction and LS Cocategory: Proofs of main results

 \section{Proofs of main results}

-We will prove in this section the following theorem and its consequences:\\
+We will prove in this section the following theorem and its consequences:

-\textbf{Theorem \ref{thm:main}}\; \textit{Let $F$ be a reduced homotopy endofunctor of topological spaces.
-For all $n\geq1$, there exist adjoint functors $R_n, L_n$ such that $\T_n F$ is weakly equivalent to $R_n F L_n$.
-For $F$ which takes a point to a point (strongly, not just up to homotopy), we have that $\T_n F=R_n F L_n$.
-Such functors include those which are basepoint-preserving homotopy functors of based, connected topological spaces.
-In particular, $\T_n \I = R_nL_n$, i.e. has the structure of a monad for all $n$. }\\
+\begin{thm} Let $F$ be a reduced homotopy endofunctor of topological spaces.
+For all $n\geq1$, there are adjoint functors $R_n, L_n$ such that $\T_n F$ is weakly equivalent to $R_n F L_n$.
+For $F$ strongly reduced, we have that $\T_n F=R_n F L_n$.
+In particular, $\T_n \I = R_nL_n$, i.e. has the structure of a monad for all $n$. \end{thm}

-Here, we use the term \textbf{reduced} as Goodwillie did in \cite{GC3}, to mean that $F$ takes contractible spaces to contractible spaces.